AlexanderGW/yata.bot/README.md

 - If available; `Chart.datasetUpdateTime`
 - Otherwise; now, minus `Chart.candleTime` multiplied by `BOT_CHART_DEFAULT_TOTAL_CANDLE` (default 50)

-Finally, `Chart.candleTime` is deducted, to ensure integrity of latest candle delta.
+Finally, `Chart.candleTime` is deducted from the time to ensure integrity of any existing candle delta on dataset.

 ### Item referencing
 All items are identified in playbooks with a `name` (names are only unique to item type), which is then used to link items together.